troglobit/myLinux/README.md

 today is [Dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) by the incredibly humble [Matt Johnston](https://matt.ucc.asn.au/).

-Dropbear is started by default in TroglOS.
-It currently allows `root` access, but we recommend disabling this and instead setting up another
-user: <kbd>adduser example</kbd>
+No services are enabled by default in TroglOS, so Dropbear has to be enabled first.
+It currently allows `root` access, but we recommend disabling this and set up another user: <kbd>adduser example</kbd>

+    initctl enable sshd
+    initctl reload

 Test SSH from your host simply by: <kbd>ssh example@192.0.2.42</kbd>